skupperproject/skupper/doc/adr/0006-explicit-resources-for-declaring-service-bindings.md

 ## Consequences

+Support for the existing annotations, such as skupper.io/proxy, will be removed.
+It may be separately decided to provide legacy support in some fashion that would derive the new explicit bindings from annotated resources.

 It is expected that a model made explicit in the resources used will be easier for users to understand and internalise, making it more likely that they are successful in their use of skupper and reducing